CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### 5. Overpass

-In a section where an elevated tunnel intersects with the larger cavern beneath, goblins have established a guard post on a makeshift bridge.
+In a section where an elevated tunnel intersects with the larger cavern beneath, Vermkins have established a guard post on a makeshift bridge.

 ```
 The stream passage continues upward, navigating another set of uneven steps and veering eastward.
 The distant echoes of a waterfall resonate from a larger cavern up ahead.